 Mrs Sharon Cox – Family Support Advisor

 I joined Binfield CE Primary School (VA) in September 2014.
-I have 16 years experience of working with children and families through various roles.
+I have nearly 20 years’ experience of working with children and families through various roles.
 As your FSA, I offer support, guidance and sign-posting on things like parenting strategies, self-esteem, boundaries, behaviour, budgeting and debt, relationships, mediation, bereavement, mental health, or anything that is impacting on family and school life.
 I am also very happy just to offer a non-judgmental friendly ear, because, for all of us, sometimes things just get too much.

 I am available on Tuesdays, Wednesdays and Thursdays, and where possible I have an ‘open door’ approach, which means that if you have a problem that you want to discuss and I am free, we can talk it through there and then.
 If, however, you would prefer to make an appointment, then that is also fine.
 I can be contacted via the school office or email (FSA@binfieldschool.com).

 As of September 2014, all pupils in Year R, 1 and 2 will be entitled to a Universal (free) school meal under the Government’s new initiative.
 This does not mean they are entitled to the Pupil Premium.
 The Pupil Premium is an additional grant from the Government which is given to schools in order to support pupils from low income families, children in care or those with parents in the armed forces.
 The grant allocated to the school for 2014-2015 is between £1300-£1900 per child, depending on eligibility category.

 If you think you are eligible for Pupil Premium then please speak to the office for more information and a form to complete – this should either be returned to us or to School Admissions.

 For further details and availability on parenting workshops including Anxiety, Managing Behaviour, Pre-Teens and many others, please contact me.

 NHS One You campaign